weacast/weacast-docs/docs/guides/basics.md

 ### Frontend side

-Weacast frontend configuration is based on the same underlying [tool](https://github.com/lorenwest/node-config) that powers [Feathers](https://docs.feathersjs.com/guides/advanced/configuration.html) so the same guidelines are applicable, the default configuration can be found in the `config` folder.
+Weacast frontend configuration is based on the same underlying [tool](https://github.com/lorenwest/node-config) that powers [Feathers](https://docs.feathersjs.com/guides/advanced/configuration.html) so the same guidelines are applicable, the default configuration can be found in the `config` folder of the [demo app](https://github.com/weacast/weacast).
 The main properties are the following:
 * **apiPath** : the API path prefix
 * **transport** : the transport to be used between frontend and backend, could be `http` for standard REST or `websocket` for WebSockets
 * **appName** : the name of the Weacast app